Breastfeeding

 Friends of Breastfeeding have trained ‘Breastfeeding Buddies’ who are available to give you breastfeeding support by text, phone, email or video call.

-You are entitled to breastfeed in public places and you do not have to ask anyone for permission.
-When in public, you can breastfeed anywhere you and your baby want or need to.
+You can breastfeed in any public place in Ireland and you do not have to ask anyone for permission.
 Some places may offer a private area if you would like this, but you do not have to use it.

 Breastfeeding and employment

-- Breastfeed in the workplace or express breast milk, where suitable facilities are available in your workplace.
+• Breastfeed in the workplace or express breast milk, where suitable facilities are available in your workplace, or

-Women who are working and are breastfeeding are entitled to take 1 hour off work (with pay) each day as a breastfeeding break for up to 26 weeks after birth.
+If you are working and breastfeeding, you are entitled to take 1 hour off work (with pay) each day as a breastfeeding break for up to 2 years (104 weeks) after birth.
 This time may be taken as:

 Returning to work while still breastfeeding